 Since 1996, SNF has committed grants totaling more than $1.57 billion, through more than 2,800 grants to nonprofit organizations in 111 nations around the world.

-The foundation’s largest single gift of $796 million (€566 million) enabled the contraction of the Stavros Niarchos Foundation Cultural Center (SNFCC) in Athens.
+The foundation’s largest single gift of $796 million (€566 million) enabled the creation of the Stavros Niarchos Foundation Cultural Center (SNFCC) in Athens.

 The project includes the construction and complete outfitting of new facilities for the National Library of Greece and the Greek National Opera, as well as the creation of the 170,000-square-meter (1,829,864.7 square foot)) Stavros Niarchos Park.